-Would you rather learn outdated material or be taught growth hacking techniques in schools And why do you need to learn growth hacking anyway.
+Would you rather learn outdated material or be taught growth hacking techniques and funnels in schools And why do you need to learn growth hacking anyway.

 Growth hacking is an important part of marketing in 2021 and beyond